 This Cherry Bakewell Cake imitates the flavors of the famous Bakewell Tart.
 It's an almond cake with cherry preserves filling, and a decadent butter frosting on top.
 This is definitely more of a European style cake, less fluffy than an American counterpart.
 The cake layers are relatively dense with a firm crumb, offset by the sweet and tart filling and rich frosting.

 Almond is the most prevalent flavor here, both through the ground almonds and almond extract in the cake batter.
-Camille suggests cutting the frosting recipe in half, as it was much more than what was needed to frost just the top of the cake, even with some generous piping detail along the edges.
 The frosting is quite rich, so a nice thin layer on top is more than enough.

 Cherry Bakewell Cake (from Hermione)

 - 1 ½ cups all-purpose flour

 - 1 ½ sticks (12 tablespoons) unsalted butter at room temperature

 - ½ cup whole milk at room temperature